 Physical issues aside, we parked our bikes and entered our hotel, Torre del Remei.
 We were shown to our room – the Rapunzel Room – located on the top floor of the château.

 The common areas of the hotel and property were amazing.
-Our room, on the other hand, was shitty.
+Our room, on the other hand, was not great.
 Our room was located on the top floor and the ceiling was angled, the bathroom doorway was low and there were beams everywhere.
 It was the type of room you’d read a review for online and someone would describe it as “a room with character”.

 I may have also gotten a little sunburnt that day too.